Silberengel/Sybil/README.md

 ### Wiki Pages (30818)
 1. Open the file in the *user* folder called *30818_settings_template.yml*, read the descriptions of the event tags at the top, and then copy out the `////<<YAML>>` section.
 2. Paste the section *above* the first header (=) in your wiki file.
-The wiki file should be located at in the top/root folder, be formatted in Asciidoc, and have an `.adoc` ending.
+The wiki file should be located in the top/root folder, be formatted in Asciidoc, and have an `.adoc` ending.
 3. Edit the information within that yaml section and remove/add any optional tags.
 5. On the command line, enter the program name, the command, and the name of your wiki file.